bazzsystems/Instagram-Mass-DM-Adani/README.md

+About the script :

-his script is a simple automation that logs into your Instagram account and sends a direct message to a user or multiple users.
+this script is a simple automation that logs into your Instagram account and sends a direct message to a user or multiple users.

 It uses the Selenium library to automate a web browser and send the message.